SUDDEN DESU

 disassemblies・digital archaeology・data preservation

-Sure, 2016 was a steaming pile of disappointment in many ways, but for me personally, it was actually pretty amazing.
-It was because things were so great that the site didn't get much love this past year...
+2016 turned out to be an amazing year for me personally.
+It was because things were so great that the site didn’t get much love the past few months…

 As such, other interests like digital archaeology (and by extension, this site) got very little attention.
 There was only one original article published for the entire year on this site.
 That’s quite a drop from the previous year, when I was averaging a couple posts a month.

-Though it was a major factor, my enthusiasm for the Japan trip wasn't the only reason there was such a drop in activity here.
-If you compare old posts to some of my recent ones, you'll see that the depth of my articles has increased substantially.
-I've gone from short posts with a few screenshots and a trivial explanation to essay-length analyses of disassembled code and hardware.
-This sort of in-depth research is more interesting, I feel, and is lots of fun for me personally.
+Though it was a major factor, my enthusiasm for the Japan trip wasn’t the only reason there was such a drop in activity here.
+If you compare old posts to some of my recent ones, you’ll see that the depth of my articles has increased substantially.
+I’ve gone from short posts with a few screenshots and a trivial explanation to articles that are practically dissertations.
+This sort of in-depth research is more interesting and is lots of fun for me personally.
 But that research and, in particular, the accompanying article writing take time to complete.
 Unless I can somehow turn this hobby into a full-time job, posts are going to remain infrequent.

 Here’s to 2017 and another year of disassemblies, data preservation and digitial archaeology!